sandeshjain06/A_Laptop_Price_Prediction_Project/README.md

 # Laptop_Price_Prediction_Project

-Objective - Customer can check the laptop price by entering all the laptop specification , the model can predict price for different laptops with different specifications.
+Objective - Customer can check the laptop price by entering the laptop specification , the model can predict price for different laptops with different specifications.

 Click here to check the dataset - https://github.com/sandeshjain06/Laptop_price_predict_project/blob/main/laptop_data.csv